As with all aviators, women in aviation owe a salute to the Golden Age of Flight and it’s early pioneers. These include:

 Today, the saga continues with a very important element gaining traction:

 Women are increasingly participating in aviation, including flying fighter jets in military programs, such as Navy Top Gun graduate Becky Calder.
-Top Gun women will also be depicted in the soon to be released movie.

 This is not a new story, though it is an important one.
 Women have played an important role in the history of aviation.